This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• The herb-coated lamb can be refrigerated longer than 30 minutes and up to 8 hours in advance.
+Marinate ahead: The herb-coated lamb can be refrigerated for 30 minutes or up to 8 hours before cooking.

-• The ends of the bones are sharp and should be covered with foil to prevent puncturing the sous vide bag.
+Protect the bag: Wrap the sharp bone tips in foil to prevent them from puncturing the sous vide bag.

 Temperature and Times for Sous Vide Rack of Lamb